Let-s-help-each-other/COVID19-resources/README.md

 **City**: San Jose (County Seat)

+**What do they do**: Site has updated information and guidance on the county-wide response to novel Coronavirus.

 **What do they need help with?**: Follow state-wide shelter-in-place orders.
-Site has updated information on the county-wide response to novel Coronavirus.

 ### Kaiser Permamente